One-step replica symmetry breaking of random regular NAE-SAT II: Proof outline

 We briefly explain a way to understand the crux of the theorem as follows.
 Since $\{X({\zeta})\}$ jointly converges to $\{\bar{X}({\zeta})\}$, it is not hard to see that

 using the conditions (a),(b),(c),(d) (e.g. see Theorem 9.12 in \cite{jlrrg} and its proof).
-Therefore, Assumtions (b) and (d) imply that the conditional variance of $Z_n$ given $\{X({\zeta})\}$ is negligible compare to $(\E Z_n)^2$, and hence the distribution of $Z_n$ is asymptotically the same as that of $\E \big[Z_n\big| \{X({\zeta})\}\big]$ as addressed in the conclusion of the theorem.
+Therefore, conditions (b) and (d) imply that the conditional variance of $Z_n$ given $\{X({\zeta})\}$ is negligible compared to $(\E Z_n)^2$, and hence the distribution of $Z_n$ is asymptotically the same as that of $\E \big[Z_n\big| \{X({\zeta})\}\big]$ as addressed in the conclusion of the theorem.

 Having Theorem \ref{thm:smallsubcon} in mind, our goal is to (approximately) establish the four assumptions for (a truncated version of) $\bZ_{\lambda,s_\circ(C)}^{\tr},$ for $s_{\circ}(C)\equiv s^\star-\frac{\log n}{2\la^\star n}-\frac{C}{n}$.
 The condition (b) has already been obtained from the moment analysis from \cite{nss20a}.
-The condition (a) will be derived in Proposition \ref{prop:cycleeffect:moments} below and (c) will be derived in Lemma \ref{lem:deltabound} bdlow.
+The condition (a) will be derived in Proposition \ref{prop:cycleeffect:moments} below and (c) will be derived in Lemma \ref{lem:deltabound} below.
 The condition (d), however, will be true only in an approximate sense, where the approximation error becomes smaller when we take the constant $C$ larger because of within-cluster correlations.